-NABH and its member organizations have worked closely with CMS, accrediting agencies, consumers, and other stakeholders to develop and support innovative performance metrics.
-NABH was one of the original organizations that helped develop the Hospital-Based Inpatient Psychiatric Services (HBIPS) measures that were used in the Inpatient Psychiatric Facility Quality Reporting (IPFQR) program.
+NABH and its members continue to work closely with CMS, accrediting agencies, consumers, and other stakeholders to develop and support reliable performance metrics.
+NABH was one of the original organizations that helped develop new measures for the Inpatient Psychiatric Facility Quality Reporting (IPFQR) program.